Ujju1997/TMDB-Movie-Recommendation/README.md

 The following methodology was used to accomplish the project objectives:

-1. **Data Loading:** The HR data was loaded from the CSV file into the Power BI application.
+1. **Data Loading:** The movie data was loaded from the CSV file into the Pandas dataframe.

-2. **Data Cleaning and Pre-processing:** The data cleaning process encompassed eliminating irrelevant data, addressing missing values, standardizing formats, removing duplicates, adding new columns and measures using DAX
+2. **Data Cleaning and Pre-processing:** The data cleaning process encompassed eliminating irrelevant data, addressing missing values, standardizing formats, removing duplicates, and applied NLP techniques like removing stopwords, punctuations, stemming to make the data useful for creating the vectorization matrix.

-3. **Dashboard Creation:** A dashboard was created using Power BI to provide an interactive visualization of the data.
-The dashboard included various charts and graphs to display the data in an easy-to-understand format.
+3. **Streamlit App:** A web-based app was built using Streamlit and python

 ![Sample_User_interface](https://drive.google.com/uc?export=download&id=1VkiJqkZOu2d5LZy7Pq_lCjm8K6wbaZ2k)